graybriggs/COMP317-liv-SIMPLE-interpreter/README.md

 # Code Generation

 The compiler generates an intermediate representation (IR).
 It then performs lowering on that IR.
-The assembly code generated from this compiler is very conservative x86-64.
+The unoptimized assembly code generated from this compiler is very conservative x86-64.

 # Optimized Code Generation